Bald Mountain (Idaho): Sun Valley skiing

 It is the primary ski mountain of the Sun Valley ski resort, and renowned for its lengthy runs at a uniform gradient, at varying levels of difficulty, and with little wind.

-In the Sun Valley's fourth year of operation (1939–40), Bald Mountain was opened for lift-served skiing, with a series of three (single-seat) chairlifts, unloading at an elevation of 9020 ft.
+In Sun Valley's fourth year of operation (1939–40), Bald Mountain was opened for lift-served skiing, with a series of three (single-seat) chairlifts, unloading at an elevation of 9020 ft.

 With a base elevation of 5750 ft along the Big Wood River at River Run, Baldy's vertical drop is 3400 ft along its northeast face.
-It is served by fourteen ski lifts (an eight-person gondola, seven high-speed quads, three triples, two doubles, and a surface); Baldy has more uphill capacity per skier than any other ski area.
+It is served by fourteen ski lifts (an eight-person gondola, two high speed six packs, six high speed quads, two triple chairlifts, and a surface); Baldy has more uphill capacity per skier than any other ski area.
 It has 75 runs with 2054 acre of on-piste skiing, 645 acre of which have snowmaking.

 The slope ratings are 36% easiest, 42% more difficult, and 22% most difficult.
 These ratings are relative, not absolute; much of the "easiest" terrain on Bald Mountain would be rated as "intermediate" at most ski areas, as the beginner areas are on the gentler and smaller Dollar Mountain.

-Sun Valley's Bald Mountain is independent of the Bald Mountain Ski Area, a modest ski hill near Pierce in Clearwater County in north central Idaho.